Picture Marketing offers a complete kit with a complete set of tested devices and all needed accessories.

 Here is a helpful article that explains how to tell if your Android device supports OTG.

-Other than OTG support, there are no other specific requirements, although if you are going to be scanning QR codes on Photo Access Cards, then it is good to use a tablet with a higher resolution camera and that works OK in low light.
+Other than OTG support, there are no other specific requirements, although if you are going to be scanning QR codes on Photo Access Cards, then it is good to use a tablet with a higher resolution camera and that works OK in low light like the Galaxy Tab S2.